UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

-# Practical 1 Pre-Setup: Ubuntu Installation and Brief Intro to Linux
+# Practical 1 Pre-Setup: Ubuntu Installation, Intro to Linux and Reference

-[TOC]

 ## Linux Installation

-From this point on, this course will be primarily using the Ubuntu 22.04 Operating System.
-This is primarily because the majority of robotics and aerial robotics development activities in research and industry are developed for use on Linux-based systems (of which Ubuntu is one).
-In particular we will be primarily using ROS2 and ROS2 derived tools, which currently works best within Ubuntu 22.04.
+From this point onward, Ubuntu 22.04 LTS is the reference operating system for this course.
+All practicals, examples, and troubleshooting assume this environment.

+This choice reflects standard practice in robotics and aerial robotics research and industry.
+In particular, ROS 2 Humble and ROS 2-derived tools are most stable and best supported on Ubuntu 22.04.

-We’ve explored alternatives like Windows and MacOS (including both Intel and Apple Silicon/M1/2 versions) in previous course iterations.
-Unfortunately, these platforms introduced significant challenges, including:
+In previous iterations of this course we explored Windows and macOS (including Intel and Apple Silicon).
+These platforms introduced persistent challenges, including:

-  - Compatibility issues with ROS2 and its dependencies.
+- Compatibility issues with ROS 2 and its dependencies
-  - Variability in performance and tool availability.
+- Inconsistent performance and tooling availability
-  - Increased troubleshooting effort for both students and instructors.
+- Increased troubleshooting overhead for both students and instructors

-Ultimately reducing the quality of the course.
-Therefore this course would like to focus on providing the greatest course quality by focussing on Ubuntu.
+This ultimately reduced the quality and pace of the practical sessions.
+To maximise learning outcomes, the course now standardises on Ubuntu.

+Specific to macOS users, we offered a limited laptop scheme.
+Please contact the course instructors for further details.

+## Supported Setup Options (Order of Preference)

+The following environments are supported, listed in order of preference:

+1. Native Ubuntu 22.04 Installation (Strongly Recommended)
+- Best performance and lowest latency
+- Full support for:
+  - ROS 2 Humble
+  - Gazebo simulation
+  - Aerostack2
+  - USB-based hardware (e.g. Crazyradio)

+This setup is strongly recommended for students intending to participate in hardware-based practicals and challenges.

+2. Dual-Boot Ubuntu 22.04 (Supported)
+- Ubuntu installed alongside an existing Windows installation
+- Equivalent performance to a native installation when booted into Ubuntu
+- Requires disk repartitioning and rebooting between operating systems
+- Requires ≥ 100 GB of free disk space

+Supported by course instructors.

 While containers (e.g., Docker) and virtual machines (VMs) can offer flexibility, they have limitations in this context: